FAIRplus/the-fair-cookbook/content/recipes/interoperability/from-proprietary-to-open-standard-mzml-exemplar_matched.md

 name: pymzml rendered msrun profile
 alt: pymzml rendered msrun profile
 ---
-The Python `pymzml` library rendering of a spectrum as extracted from an mzml format (URL_TO_INSERT_TERM_3517 https://fairsharing.org/search?recordType=model_and_format) ted mass spectrum data file.
+The Python `pymzml` library rendering of a spectrum as extracted from an mzml formatted mass spectrum data file.
 ```
 ````

-In the follow-up recipe, we will show how to boostrap the creation of an ISA metadata file from a bag of mzML (URL_TO_INSERT_RECORD-ABBREV_3518 https://fairsharing.org/FAIRsharing.26dmba)  documents.
-But in the following, we'll show how to read an mzML (URL_TO_INSERT_RECORD-ABBREV_3519 https://fairsharing.org/FAIRsharing.26dmba)  file using a python library.
+In the follow-up recipe, we will show how to boostrap the creation of an ISA metadata file from a bag of mzML (URL_TO_INSERT_RECORD-ABBREV_1828 https://fairsharing.org/FAIRsharing.26dmba)  documents.
+But in the following, we'll show how to read an mzML (URL_TO_INSERT_RECORD-ABBREV_1829 https://fairsharing.org/FAIRsharing.26dmba)  file using a python library.

 ## Conclusion

-In this recipe, we have shown how to convert a proprietary file format (URL_TO_INSERT_TERM_3521 https://fairsharing.org/search?recordType=model_and_format)  to an open standard (URL_TO_INSERT_TERM_3520 https://fairsharing.org/search?fairsharingRegistry=Standard)  format (URL_TO_INSERT_TERM_3522 https://fairsharing.org/search?recordType=model_and_format) , using the exemplar situation of mass spectrometry data.
-Of course, there are many domain specific data format (URL_TO_INSERT_TERM_3523 https://fairsharing.org/search?recordType=model_and_format) s and unfortunately not all benefit from the support of open source / open format (URL_TO_INSERT_TERM_3524 https://fairsharing.org/search?recordType=model_and_format)  communities.
-However by consulting the [Elixir UK](https://elixir-europe.org/about-us/who-we-are/nodes/uk) [FAIRsharing (URL_TO_INSERT_RECORD-NAME_3526 https://fairsharing.org/FAIRsharing.2abjs5)  registry](https://fairsharing.org), it is possible to identify if such open format (URL_TO_INSERT_TERM_3525 https://fairsharing.org/search?recordType=model_and_format)  specifications are available.
+In this recipe, we have shown how to convert a proprietary file format to an open standard format, using the exemplar situation of mass spectrometry data.
+Of course, there are many domain specific data formats and unfortunately not all benefit from the support of open source / open format communities.
+However by consulting the [Elixir UK](https://elixir-europe.org/about-us/who-we-are/nodes/uk) [FAIRsharing (URL_TO_INSERT_RECORD-NAME_1830 https://fairsharing.org/FAIRsharing.2abjs5)  registry](https://fairsharing.org), it is possible to identify if such open format specifications are available.
-Then, interrogating the [Biotools catalog](https://bio.tools/), it may well be also possible to retrieve libraries and software components allowing manipulations of such format (URL_TO_INSERT_TERM_3527 https://fairsharing.org/search?recordType=model_and_format) .
+Then, interrogating the [Biotools catalog](https://bio.tools/), it may well be also possible to retrieve libraries and software components allowing manipulations of such format.